ceribe/advent-of-code/README.md

 | 2020 | DOING     | <img alt="Swift" src="https://img.shields.io/badge/Swift-444444.svg?logo=swift">                |            |
 | 2021 | 50 :star: | <img alt="Kotlin" src="https://img.shields.io/badge/Kotlin-444444.svg?logo=Kotlin">             | 10         |

-Difficulty is ranked from 0 to 10 where 0 is the easiest year and 10 is the hardest one.

 # Code Organization